Robin (Earth-Two): Silver Age History

 In the limited series Crisis on Infinite Earths, the multiverse is destroyed.
 Among the lost worlds is Earth-Two.
 Following this crisis Earth Two "never existed" and retroactively removed Earth-Two Robin from history, blending elements of his past with Earth-One, effectively creating a new modern continuity.
-Robin, along with the Huntress died while protecting innocents at the hands of shadow demons from the Anti-Matter Universe.
+Shortly afterward, Robin and Huntress are killed in battle with the Anti-Monitor's shadow demons.